Bryan Reynolds Player Props: Pirates vs. Nationals

 Nationals Pitching Rankings

+- The 7.7 strikeouts per nine innings put together by the Nationals pitching staff ranks 27th in the league.

-- The Nationals have a 4.16 team ERA that ranks 14th across all league pitching staffs.
+- The Nationals' 4.70 team ERA ranks 21st among all MLB pitching staffs.

-- Nationals pitchers combine to rank 12th in baseball in home runs given up (27 total, 1.1 per game).
+- Nationals pitchers combine to surrender 31 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- The Nationals are sending Corbin (1-3) to the mound to make his sixth start of the season.
-He is 1-3 with a 5.88 ERA and 19 strikeouts in 26 2/3 innings pitched.
+- Gray gets the start for the Nationals, his sixth of the season.
+He is 1-4 with a 2.93 ERA and 25 strikeouts in 27 2/3 innings pitched.

-- In his last appearance on Sunday, the lefty threw six innings against the Minnesota Twins, giving up three earned runs while surrendering seven hits.
+- In his last appearance on Tuesday against the New York Mets, the right-hander went six scoreless innings while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.